 User Ac tions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal upload, data proposals or or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
 Contrary to The Protection of Children Act 1978 X ad, uplo ks, prop tain or r Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
-X nake, post, download, upload, data on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X make, pos s on, mate commen Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X t sites or pas Pornography Х Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Promotion of any kind of discrimination Χ threatening behaviour, including promotion of physical violence or mental harm Χ ıall no sfer, c Promotion of extremism or terrorism (Prevent Duty) Χ Users sh trans Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using scho ool systems to run a private business Χ 0 , ems, applications, websites or other mechanisms that bypass the other safeguards employed by the school X Infringing copyright Χ Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) X Creating o r propagating computer viruses or other harmful files Χ
+X Child sexual abuse images - The making, production of distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Pornography Promotion of any kind of discrimination threatening behaviour, including promotion of physical violence or mental harm Promotion of extremism or terrorism (Prevent Duty) Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the X , make, pos s on, mate commen Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X t sites or pas Pornography Χ terne Promotion of any kind of discrimination Χ ot visit In communi threatening behaviour, including promotion of physical violence or mental harm Χ all no sfer, o Promotion of extremism or terrorism (Prevent Duty) Χ Users sh trans Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using scho pol systems to run a private business Χ 0 . ems, applications, websites or other mechanisms that bypass the other safeguards employed by the school Χ Infringing copyright Χ or publicising confidential or proprietary information (e.g. financial information, databases, computer / network access codes and X Creating o r propagating computer viruses or other harmful files Χ

 Unfair usage (downloading / uploading large files that hinders others in their use of the internet) X

 On-line gaming (educational) X

-On-line gaming (non-educational) Х
+On-line gaming (non-educational) X

-On-line gambling Х
+On-line gambling X

 On-line shopping / commerce X

 File sharing Χ

 Use of social media X

 Use of messaging apps X

 Use of video broadcasting e.g. YouTube Χ